'A Wonderful World: The Louis Armstrong Musical' review — a symphonic portrait of the jazz legend

 Read our review of A Wonderful World: The Louis Armstrong Musical on Broadway, playing at Studio 54 and featuring many of the jazz legend's greatest hits.

 Bio-musicals — those that use a person’s songs to tell their life story — have become a staple of Broadway theatre in the way a hamburger is a staple of a diner menu.
 Rarely are they exceptional, but they are often palatable, with the safety net of (usually) beloved songs from the past if all else fails.
-But once in a while, a bio-musical exceeds expectations and, even within the confines of its genre, have enough pizzazz to be an exception to the rule.
+But once in a while, a bio-musical exceeds expectations and, even within the confines of its genre, has enough pizzazz to be an exception to the rule.

 A Wonderful World: The Louis Armstrong Musical, now at Studio 54 has old-fashioned, gleeful tap numbers, ensemble dance lines, and superb musical sequences of classic big-band jazz, but there are also moments of surprising subversiveness.
 While tracing the life of trumpeting jazz icon Louis Armstrong — with James Monroe Iglehart breathing an air of beguiling, befuddled naivete into the musician — A Wonderful World refuses to look away from the racism that latched its claws into Armstrong's career, from him watching former band members be brutalized by bigots in New Orleans to navigating the Hollywood industry that helped make Armstrong the King of Jazz.